All Episodes

 And that people who have no interest at all could be vital to the working of a democrat society.

-The uninformed are essential to democracy because their apathy helps to dilute the effect of powerful minority interests.
+The uninformed are essential to democracy because their apathy helps to dilute the effect of powerful minority interests, for instance, highly educated elites who would otherwise dominate public life.

-Now I'm gonna have to study this.
+Now, I'm going to have to study this.

-I just got just saw this.
+I just saw this.

-I just I just saw this.
+I just saw this.

 The researchers used animal research, mathematical models, and computer simulations.

-They report That in animal groups, uninformed individuals, those with no strong feelings on a situation's outcome, tend to side simply with whichever group is the largest.
+They report that in animal groups, uninformed individuals, those with no strong feelings on a situation's outcome, tend to side simply with whichever group is the largest.

 So now you people who don't know anything are being compared to animals.